When old age shall this generation waste,

 The Truth and Beauty Cycle is Part 1 of my creativity manifesto.
 Read on to Part 2: Broken Truth and Toxic Beauty.

-If you find this manifesto galvanizing, I would love to have you claim your artistic license when you subscribe to my mailing list.
+If you find this manifesto galvanizing, I would love to send you a preview of my memoir, Pilgrimage of Desire, when you subscribe to my mailing list.
+You’ll see how I live out this manifesto and help others do the same.

 Photo by Frederik Mancosu